MicrosoftDocs/dynamics-365-unified-operations-public/human-resources/questionnaire/design-questionnaires.md

 ---
 # required metadata

-title: Design a questionnaire | Microsoft Docs
+title: Design a questionnaire
 description: This article describes the process for creating a questionnaire.
 The first step is to design the questionnaire.
 When you design a questionnaire, you not only write the questions and answers, but also create the structure that enables answers to be recorded and tabulated.
 author: twheeloc
 manager: AnnBe
-ms.date: 2015-12-04 18:16:06
+ms.date: 2015-12-04 18 - 16 - 06
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations